kaizacorp/robot-allen/README.md

 https://discord.com/oauth2/authorize?client_id=834824357989318679&scope=bot

 The bot currently runs on all channels.
-This is my first Discord bot so please bare with me.
+This is my first Discord bot so please bear with me.

 If you have any ideas/bugs/issues please create an issue here or message me @KaizaCorp#6992 on Discord to let me know!